|20th Birthday of Sydney Wildlife Rescue|

 |Grey Headed Flying Fox Sonja rescued|

-Today, more twenty years on Sydney Wildlife Rescue is delivering on that vision daily.
+Today, more than twenty years on Sydney Wildlife Rescue is delivering on that vision daily.
 Sonja is constantly awestruck by the volume of valuable work our volunteers perform every day.

 “I am so proud of the work we get done,” says Sonja.
 “We are a team of 500 volunteers who rescue anywhere between 12,000 - 15,000 animals a year.
-In fact, I think I biggest year was 18,000 animals.
+In fact, I think our biggest year was 18,000 animals.
 The amount of work that gets done just blows my mind.”

 Sonja’s pride in the work of our organisation is well deserved.
 Sydney Wildlife Rescue operates full time, eight hours a day, seven days a week and runs a 24hr rescue hotline.
 Plus we’re out in the community doing educational talks every week.
 And of course, there’s our Sydney Wildlife Mobile Unit run by volunteer veterinarians who are experienced at treating wildlife.